 Do you ever wonder what would trigger a TSA inspection of your checked luggage?
+Why did the TSA search my checked luggage?

 No matter how often you fly, many people suffer from the paranoid suspicion that they are being targeted by the TSA or other country's screening authorities.
 Most often this suspicion is rooted in experiences when, on multiple occasions, these folks have received their checked bags and have either found a TSA "Notice Of Baggage Inspection" card has been placed inside of their luggage or their luggage was not properly closed.
 Some travelers may have also experienced items being broken or missing, adding to the mystery.